 - On a lightly floured surface place dough and knead lightly approximately 10 times.
 With a lightly floured rolling- pin (lightly flour the dough so it doesn’t stick) roll into a rectangle approximately 12 x 18 inches (30 x 45 centimeters).

-- Fold the dough in half and then half again and one last time, wrap in plastic and refrigerate for 1 – 2 hours (I left mine in the fridge for two hours).
+- Fold the dough like an envelope (see photos) then fold in half, wrap in plastic and refrigerate for 1 – 2 hours (I left mine in the fridge for two hours).

 Pre-heat oven to 375° (190° celsius) (for all recipes).